jennifern6/jennifern6/README.md

 Hello! 👋 I’m Jennifer, but you can call me Jen!

 I'm a sales pro turned **software engineer** who loves coding and cooking up creative projects.

+I am currently a ⭐<b>Teaching Assistant (Software Engineering)</b>⭐ at BrainStation - I'll be helping students navigate through their coding journey in this intensive 3-month program.

-I've always been a creative at heart and love seeing my ideas come to life.
-Let's dive into a menu full of fun! 🍴✨
+Alright, now let's dive into a menu full of fun! 🍴✨

 ---